taataa/tapspace/docs/api/index.md

 - *dy*
   - a number of pixels to move vertically.
 - *dz*
-  - a number of pixels to move deeper.
+  - optional number of pixels to move deeper.
+Default 0.

 **Returns:**
 - a Point